sdarlington/WSLHTMLEntities/README.md

 You can see an example in the same project.
 Another target, called "WSLHTMLEntities Sample," just shows you how to use the code.

 There is a second target for the library called "WSLHTMLEntities (Fast)."
 This is, as the name suggests, a faster version.
 Unless performance is absolutely critical it's not worth the significantly larger binary that this option produces.

+## Framework as a dependency

+If you're using iOS 8 or above, it's as simple as:

+1. Drag the WSLHTMLEntities.xcodeproj file to your project
+2. Switch to the "Build Phases" project section
+3. Add WSLHTMLEntitiesFramework to "Target Dependencies"
+4. Add WSLHTMLEntitiesFramework.framework to "Link Binary With Libraries"

+You can see an example in the same project.
+Another target, called "WSLHTMLEntities Sample Framework," just shows you how to use the code.

 ## Adding files manually